Setting Up Fail2Ban on Ubuntu: The Rules That Actually Matter for Web Servers

 Custom Filters for PHP Applications

 Most PHP applications log failed login attempts in their own files rather than the web server error log.
 To protect a custom PHP application, you need a custom filter.
 First, find where the application writes authentication failure events.
-Common locations include /var/www/myapp/var/log/auth.log, /var/www/myapp/storage/logs/auth.log, or the syslog.
+Common locations include /var/www/myapp/var/log/auth.log, /var/www/myapp/storage/logs/auth.log, or the system syslog.

 2026-05-22 14:23:11 ERROR 192.168.1.50 Failed login attempt for user: admin